tobiasGuta/tobiasGuta/README.md

 ### 🧬 About Me

 I'm a cybersecurity student out of New York, self-taught, curious, and obsessed with breaking and securing things.
-My journey’s been DIY—learning by doing, failing, building, and grinding every day in the lab and the field.
+My journey’s been DIY learning by doing, failing, building, and grinding every day in the lab and the field.

 > 🧠 "Every exploit is a lesson.
 Every system tells a story."